variendarkgirl/qr-tools/README.md

 4. Download or share your QR code

 ### Decode QR Codes Instantly
-1. Switch to "Scan QR"
+1. Switch to "Decode QR"
 2. Choose your preferred method:
    - 📸 Use your device's camera
    - 📤 Upload an image file